ebartz/ranger/tests/validation/tests/v3_api/README.md

 # how to write RBAC-related testing functions
-A set of global variables and functions are introduced to make it easy to write tests for rancher's features around RBAC.
+A set of global variables and functions are introduced to make it easy to write tests for ranger's features around RBAC.

 When the testing environment is initializing, the following resources are created:
 - a new project that new users and user roles are bound to